Marvel rallies superhero fans to assemble at movie theaters

 The future of movie theaters is uncertain after extended closures during the COVID-19 pandemic.

-Independent operators and large chains including AMC Entertainment (AMC.N), Cineworld Plc (CINE.L) and Cinemark Holdings Inc (CNK.N) hope that blockbusters from Marvel and others will help lure audiences back.
+Independent operators and large chains including AMC Entertainment, Cineworld Plc and Cinemark Holdings Inc hope that blockbusters from Marvel and others will help lure audiences back.

 Disney is offering “Black Widow” for a $30 charge through the Disney+ streaming services on the same day it debuts in theaters in July.